 The bones in the human body can only withstand so much pressure before they break.
 While an accident such as a fall could cause a single bone fracture, high pressure on the bones could cause multiple breaks and cracks, or a bone-crushing injury.
 Industrial accidents, such as a piece of heavy machinery pulling a limb in, could cause crushed bones, lacerations, severe bruising, and damage to the underlying muscles or organs.

 If you or a loved one has suffered a bone-crushing injury in the Dallas, Texas area, contact the Law Firm of Aaron A. Herbert, P.C. to discuss your case.
-Our attorneys are board certified in Texas personal injury law.
+Our best Dallas personal injury attorneys are board-certified in Texas personal injury law.
 We have extensive knowledge of workplace injury law, evidence collection, and the steps involved in the claims process.
 Let us answer your questions during a free consultation at our local office.
 Call (855) 655-HURT today.

 Types of Injuries From a Bone Crushing Accident